 The legal framework governing DSARs varies across jurisdictions, but they are typically anchored in robust data protection legislation, such as the European Union's General Data Protection Regulation (GDPR).
 The GDPR, which came into effect in May 2018, has significantly enhanced the rights of individuals in relation to their personal data.

 Under the GDPR, individuals have the right to access their personal data, as well as information about how their data is processed, the purposes of processing, and the recipients of their data.
-Organizations are required to establish transparent processes for managing DSARs and must provide individuals with clear and accessible information on how to make a request.
+Organisations are required to establish transparent processes for managing DSARs and must provide individuals with clear and accessible information on how to make a request.
 They must also respond to DSARs within a specified timeframe, usually within one month, and ensure that the requested data is provided in a clear and intelligible manner.

 In addition to the GDPR, other countries and regions have their own data protection laws that govern DSARs.
 For example, the California Consumer Privacy Act (CCPA) grants California residents the right to request access to their personal information and receive detailed information about how their data is being used and shared by businesses.
 These legal frameworks aim to protect the privacy rights of individuals and establish a fair and transparent data ecosystem.